 How to Report?

-The Contracting Party must report the Internal Use of Real-Time Data separately from its Subscribers’ Use of Real-Time Data, i.e. under one or more separate Location Account Number(s) and separate Information Product codes.
-The details corresponding to such Location Account
+The Contracting Party must report the Internal Use of Information separately from its Subscribers’ Use of Information, i.e. under one or more separate Location Account Number(s) and separate Information Product codes.
+The details corresponding to such Location Account.

 Number should be that of the Contracting Party and it is advised to use the Information Product codes specified by Euronext.

-In order for the Contracting Party to be eligible for the Operational Use Fee waiver (as described in the EMDA Use Policy), the Contracting Party must report the Operational Use of Real-Time Data in accordance with this Policy and under separate Information Product codes specified by Euronext.
+For the Contracting Party to be eligible for the Operational Use Fee waiver (as described in the EMDA Use Policy), the Contracting Party must report the Operational Use of Information in accordance with this Policy and under separate Information Product codes specified by Euronext.

-In order for the Contracting Party to be eligible for the EIF Site waiver (as described in the EMDA Use Policy), the Contracting Party must report the EIF Site in accordance with this Policy and under separate Information Product codes specified by Euronext.
+For the Contracting Party to be eligible for the EIF Site waiver (as described in the EMDA Use Policy), the Contracting Party must report the EIF Site in accordance with this Policy and under separate Information Product codes specified by Euronext.

-Reporting your Subcriber’s Use of Information
+Reporting your SubScriber’s Use of Information

 What to Report?

-The Contracting Party must report to Euronext all Reportable Units of the Contracting Party’s and its Affiliates’ Subscribers with the ability to Use Real-Time Data, per Information Product.
+The Contracting Party must report to Euronext all Reportable Units of the Contracting Party’s and its Affiliates’ Subscribers with the ability to Use Information, per Information Product.
 Such report will include the Subscriber’s details (such as name, address and contact details).
 It will not include Non-Display Use as this must be licensed with Euronext directly.
 If the Subscriber is a Non-Professional Subscriber, please refer to clause 9 of this Policy.

-The Subscriber’s Use of Delayed Data does not have to be reported.
+The Subscriber’s Use of Recipient-Controlled Information must be reported per Information Product.
+Such report will include the Subscriber’s details (such as name, address and contact details).
+It will not include Non-Display Use as this must be licensed with Euronext directly.
+As for the Subscriber’s Use of Information Supplier-Controlled Information, only Real Time Information needs to be reported.

 For the avoidance of doubt, in case of both Display Use and Non-Display Use by a single Device, the Display Use is reportable and Fees may be applicable to both the Display Use and Non-Display Use.

-The Contracting Party’s reporting of its and its Affiliates’ Subscriber’s Use of Recipient-Controlled Real-Time Data should be based on the Use of such Information as declared by such Subscriber to the Contracting Party through a Datafeed Access Declaration.
+The Contracting Party’s reporting of its and its Affiliates’ Subscriber’s Use of Recipient-Controlled Information should be based on the Use of such Information as declared by such Subscriber to the Contracting Party through a Datafeed Access Declaration.
 The Contracting Party is entitled to rely on such Datafeed Access Declaration for the purpose of satisfying their reporting/payment obligations.

 If the Contracting Party is not (and should not have been) aware of an inaccuracy or omission in the Datafeed Access Declaration submitted by a Subscriber at the time it submits its Report to Euronext and is able to demonstrate to Euronext that it and its Affiliates have fully complied with the protection obligations as set out in clause 6 of the EMDA General Terms and Conditions, it will not be responsible to Euronext for submitting an inaccurate Report or for any underpayments (including any interest thereon) related to such inaccurate Report based on the Datafeed Access Declaration.

-The Contracting Party will use best efforts to ensure that each Subscriber to whom the Contracting Party and/or its Affiliates provide Recipient-Controlled Real-Time Data provides all information needed to meet Euronext’s reporting requirements.
+The Contracting Party will use best efforts to ensure that each Subscriber to whom the Contracting Party and/or its Affiliates provide Recipient-Controlled Information provides all information needed to meet Euronext’s reporting requirements.

-Each Subscriber, including Subscribers to Recipient-Controlled Real-Time Data, is required to report a minimum of 1 (one) Reportable Unit per Information Product per Location Account Number.
+Each Subscriber, including Subscribers to Recipient-Controlled Information, is required to report a minimum of 1 (one) Reportable Unit per Information Product per Location Account Number.

-Where a Subscriber does not report any Reportable Units at all, the Contracting Party and its Affiliates will assume that any such Subscriber does not Use the Real-Time Data and the Contracting Party and its Affiliates will cease providing Use of the Real-Time Data to that Subscriber immediately.
+Where a Subscriber does not report any Reportable Units at all, the Contracting Party and its Affiliates will assume that any such Subscriber does not Use the Information and the Contracting Party and its Affiliates will cease providing Use of the Information to that Subscriber immediately.